 monitoring programs including the TTVP/NOAA 370, HMS ITP, and AMLR trade

 NOAA Fisheries will continue to provide additional technical support and assistance to fliers beyond April 9 as long as these services are needed.
 For assistance regarding compliance and submissions with SIMP

-If submissions with SIMP data are rejected and cannot be resolved by the filer, filers are encouraged to contact NOAA Fisheries at SIMPsupport@noaa.gov or call the SIMP Support
+data that has been rejected and cannot be resolved by the filer, please contact SIMPsupport@noaa.gov or the SIMP Support

 Line at 301-427-8301.